brendanhasz/probflow-v2/docs/ug_applications.rst

-.. _ready_made_models:
+.. _ug_applications:

 Ready-made Models
 =================

 .. include:: macros.hrst

-TODO: the different ready-made models in the models module and how to use them
+TODO: the different ready-made models in the applications module and how to use them